farhan-nahid/student-performance/README.md

 ## Overview

-This project contains a synthetic dataset (`student_performance_extended_dataset.csv`) representing academic performance and related attributes for 100,000 students, along with five TypeScript files implementing 100 probability functions to analyze the dataset.
+This project contains a synthetic dataset (`student_performance_dataset.csv`) representing academic performance and related attributes for 100,000 students, along with five TypeScript files implementing 100 probability functions to analyze the dataset.
 The functions compute marginal, conditional, joint, and statistical probabilities, focusing on relationships between exam outcomes and other variables, such as gender, attendance, and family income.

 ## Dataset Description

-The dataset (`student_performance_extended_dataset.csv`) includes 100,000 rows and 18 fields, generated with specific probability distributions to simulate realistic student performance scenarios.
+The dataset (`student_performance_dataset.csv`) includes 100,000 rows and 18 fields, generated with specific probability distributions to simulate realistic student performance scenarios.
 The fields are:

 | Field                   | Type    | Description                                          | Distribution                              |
 | ----------------------- | ------- | ---------------------------------------------------- | ----------------------------------------- |